neooblaster/zcl_log_util/README.md

 > Available in ``Demo 010``.

-* Second method : differed way, for multiple log table in one report.
+* Second method: differed way, for multiple log tables in one report.

 ````abap
 # -----[ Instanciation ]---------------------------------------